-- 1. Notwithstanding any other provision of this Title, where incompatible uses, as defined in Article 8 (Incompatible Uses: Mining), adjacent to lands located in the -MR Combining Zone, the following setbacks shall apply on those lots containing the incompatible use: - a.
+- 1. Notwithstanding any other provision of this Title, where incompatible uses, as defined in Article 8 (Glossary, see "Incompatible Uses: Mining"), adjacent to lands located in the -MR Combining Zone, the following setbacks shall apply on those lots containing the incompatible use: - a.
 250 feet on lots 10 acres or greater. - b.
-150 feet on lots less than 10 acres in size. - 2.
-The required setbacks in Paragraph G.1. may be administratively reduced under an Administrative Permit (Section 17.52.010) by not more than 50 percent when the property owner affected by the setback has demonstrated to the Director that the mineral resource is at least 250 feet from the property line and mining activities are not likely to be carried on within 250 feet of the property line.
+150 feet on lots less than 10 acres in size.

+2. The required setbacks in Subsection G.1 (Protection of Wetlands and Sensitive Riparian Habitat, Content) below, may be administratively reduced under an Administrative Permit (Section 130.52.010, Administrative Permit, Relief, or Waiver) by not more than 50 percent when the property owner affected by the setback has demonstrated to the Director that the mineral resource is at least 250 feet from the property line and mining activities are not likely to be carried on within 250 feet of the property line.